Leaders in flow cytometry tools collaborate to deliver cloud data management capabilities and streamline experimental execution

 “After speaking with scientific resource laboratory leaders about their frustrations with coordinating experiments using email threads and social media, we are excited to bring together the BD FACSymphony cell analyzer and FlowJo Envoy to enable scientists to collaborate, coordinate and execute high-parameter single-cell experiments seamlessly in real-time,” said Michael Stadnisky, Ph.D, CEO of FlowJo, LLC.

 FlowJo Envoy offers a platform enabling researchers to create and edit a workflow, select instruments for each step, assign steps to collaborators, and upload data and all associated files.
-Everything is searchable and organized according to the projects and studies the lab is undertaking.
+Everything is searchable and organised according to the projects and studies the lab is undertaking.
 In addition, it offers rich comment features and subscriptions to workflow updates so that communication about an experiment stays proximal to the details, SOPs, experimental progress and data.

 “Modern application containerization has allowed us to rapidly bring to market a cloud-based platform that will help accelerate research and collaborations on high-parameter flow in a scalable and secure platform,” said Seth Duncan, director of Information Systems and Technology at FlowJo, LLC.